 - Work with both your fabricator and assembler to come up with a multiple array for smaller boards.

-- Also make sure that you know whether you've got enough clearance on the two long sides of your array or your printed circuit board for the parts to be conveyed through assembly.
+- Also make sure that you know whether you've got enough clearance on the two long sides of your array or your printed circuit board for the to be conveyed through assembly.

 - Consider design for assembly - put all your test points on the board.